EddieJorden/my-portfolio/README.md

 ## Let's Work Together
 I am very excited about software development and I am always looking for new opportunities to collaborate and work on exciting projects.
 I would be thrilled to help bring your dreams to reality and build custom software that meets your specific needs.

 I am excited to start new projects and help bring your dreams to reality.
-If you're interested in working together, feel free to contact me at [Eddie@EddieMoger.com](Eddie@EddieMoger.com).
+If you're interested in working together, feel free to contact me.

 Eddie Moger

 [Eddie@EddieMoger.com](Eddie@EddieMoger.com)

 [LinkedIn](https://www.linkedin.com/in/eddie-moger/)